Bilal-A-G/Designer-Variables/README.md

 # designer-variables
-A simple, and designer friendly variable system
+A Variable system that is designer friendly and easy to use